microsoft/pxt/docs/writing-docs/snippets.md

 ### apis

-Render all blocks from a given set of namespaces as code cards.
+Render all blocks as code card for each namespaces listed in the section.

     ```apis
     basic